skandlab/VarNet/README.md

 ## Example Usage

 Please make sure all .bam/.fa files are indexed and their respective indices are present in the same directory.
-Varnet was tested with BAM files that were aligned using BWA.
+VarNet was tested with BAM files that were aligned using BWA.
 Duplicate reads were marked and removed.
 We recommend the same preprocessing before running Varnet.
-Varnet does not perform realignment around INDELs so we recommend using GATK3 before running variant calling.
+VarNet does not perform realignment around INDELs so we recommend using GATK3 before running variant calling.

 VarNet will save all output to its output directory **output\_dir**. **sample\_name** is the name of the sample being run and must be consistent when running filter.py and predict.py

-If **region\_bed** is not provided, VarNet will scan all regions in the provided **reference** file.
+If **region\_bed** is not provided, VarNet will scan all regions in the provided **reference** genome file.

-By default, VarNet will scan for both SNV and INDEL candidates.
-To scan for only SNV or INDEL candidates, use the **-snv** and **-indel**, respectively.
-If you choose to use this flag, please use it for both filtering as well as prediction.
+By default, VarNet will scan and predict both SNV and INDELs.
+To scan and predict only SNV or only INDELs, use the **-snv** and **-indel** flags, respectively.
+If you choose to use this flag, please use it during both filtering as well as prediction.

 1. Filter step to find candidates across genome
 ```